replicate/keepsake/web/docs/tutorial.md

 -rw-r--r--  1 ben  staff   8.3K Aug  7 16:42 model.pth
 ```

 This is useful for getting the trained model out of an experiment from the past, but **it also copies all of the code from that commit**.
-If you made a change to the code and didn't commit to Git, `replicate checkout` will allow you get back the exact code from an experiment so you can commit it to Git.
+If you made a change to the code and didn't commit to Git, `replicate checkout` will allow you get back the exact code from an experiment.

 **This means you don't have to remember to commit to Git when you're running experiments.** Just try a bunch of things, then when you've found something that works, use Replicate to get back to the exact code that produced those results and formally commit it to Git.